sqliteai/docs-chatbot/README.md

 ## Trigger Modes

-The chatbot supports two trigger modes to fit different use cases.

 ### Default Trigger

-**When to use:** Most common use case.
 Adds a floating button in the bottom-right corner that opens the chatbot when clicked.

 ```tsx
 <DocsChatbot